Desert Camouflage Uniform: History

 Designed in the mid-1980s by the U.S. Army's Natick Laboratories, the DCU was first issued to Air Force security personnel.

 The DCU and its camouflage pattern, officially known as the three-color desert camouflage pattern and known colloquially as "coffee stain camouflage" and "tri-color desert", were developed to replace the six-color desert camouflage "chocolate-chip camouflage" uniform, which was deemed not as effective as DCU for desert combat.
-As opposed to the original six-color desert Natick had originally designed it in the American-Mexico desert area which was rockier and elevated which was often not encountered, the DCU was created primarily for a lower, more open, and less rocky desert battlefield space which became a common sight throughout the Persian Gulf War.
+As opposed to the original six-color desert Natick had originally designed it in the American-Mexico desert area which was rockier and elevated which was often not encountered, the DCU was created primarily for a lower, more open, and less rocky desert battlefield space which became a common sight throughout the Gulf War.
 As a replacement pattern, this meant a new arid region had to be utilized to test the effectiveness of the DCU.
 Desert soil samples from parts of the Middle East, namely Saudi Arabia, and Kuwait, were compared to similar terrain in the United States for evaluation.
 Initially, color palettes were reused from 6-color desert.

 In October 1990, the U.S. Army Infantry School, of TRADOC, selected and approved the three-color desert pattern.
 Immediately afterward, military specifications (Note: Interim amendment, (DCU's) cotton/nylon twill fabric (15 October 1990): Revision C Int.
 Amdt.
 1 (GL); Interim amendment, (DCU's) cotton ripstop fabric (15 October 1990): Revision G Int.
 Amdt.
 1 (GL); Interim amendment, (M65's) cotton/nylon sateen fabric (15 October 1990): Revision G Interim Amdt.
 2) were updated to incorporate the tricolor pattern into the 'Desert Battle Dress Uniform' (temperate weight), the 'Hot Weather Battle Dress Uniform', and the M65 field coat.

 By 1992, the first wide scale batches of DCUs were issued first by the United States Army, and within a year to the United States Air Force, and replaced the majority of the DBDU by 1993, with the United States Navy and Marines replacing their older six-colored desert fatigues from 1992 through 1995.